 Everyone in this globe is going through this pandemic and it causes a lot of anxiety.
 If you are going through that, you’ve got to remember that you are in a process of change, you are in a difficult time.
 It is not always going to be this way but you have to be gentle with yourself right now.

 And then, what do you hear?
 “Well, I hear nothing, I hear absolute silence, I hear myself.”
 And what do I smell?
 Well, a little bit of the remainder of the incense that I had burning earlier in this room.
 Why do you do that?
-Because through my computer, I see myself in my Instagram feed, I hear my own voice, I smell a little bit of that incense.
+Because by saying that. and ideally you'd say, “Okay, I'm touching my computer, I see myself in my Instagram feed, I hear my own voice, I smell a little bit of that incense.”

 When you do that and you do that maybe a few times, you’re no longer in that place of super anxiety, sort of centers you.
 That is the idea, to center yourself in the present moment.
 Then you want to also consider if there are any specific feelings you are trying to avoid.
 If you automatically eat when you’re upset, you’ve got to be curious not critical, and discover why you’re headed for the kitchen.
 And there are many reasons for emotional eating.